 The Surface Texture and Tribology short course can be tailored to your company’s specific needs and interests.
 A custom class can include all or portions of the material listed above.

 Dr. Don Cohen, one of the country’s foremost experts in surface roughness, has been leading customized training sessions in surface roughness, friction, wear, sealing, finishes, and more for nearly two decades.
 His courses cover a broad range of topics on surface texture and how it impacts functionality.

 Contact Us to learn more about customized surface roughness training, or to get a quote for a custom class.

 About Don Cohen, Instructor

 Dr. Cohen has developed this class over the past 20 years having presented the material at numerous client locations as part of his training and consulting activities.
-Typically once a year the class is offered to a general audience in the Livonia, MI area.
+The class is offered to a general audience in the Livonia, MI area, typically once a year.